Ansh757/project-git-good/deliverable-1/planning.md

 Audio - default? - Administrator voice? - highlights, significance

 #### Q2: Who are your target users?
+Our target users are Arrowhead Provincial Park tourists who are interested in enhancing their park experience by engaging with the special features that the park has to offer.
+There is no particular age group for our product so long as the user can understand English.
   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
+Users will use our product if they want to learn about the features the park has to offer.
+Today, they are using tour guides or self-research using search engines, and our goal is to combine it all into one simple platform.
+This product gives them a sense of direction and it saves them from having to individually research every aspect of the park.
+Currently, the park has no similar application.
+We were told that they had a similar guide called "My Campsite."
+However, after talking with John Leadston, we learned that that project is not similar to what we intend on doing.
+The concept of having geolocation which leads to audio is similar to that of Waze — a traffic navigation app.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?